Yonkers Order of Protection Lawyer

 A specific form must be filled out and presented to the judge in NY family court.
 The form allows the petitioner to clearly spell out the specific dangers the other spouse presents.
 The judge can review the document and render a decision based on both the content on the form and any arguments brought forth by both attorneys.
 Questions about any children the two parties may have together would be noted on the form.
 Things can become complex when filing for an order of protection and custody rights must be addressed.

 Clearly, the filing of an order or protections reflects a very serious situation between the two divorces parties.
-Retaining the best possible attorney to stress the seriousness of the situation becomes critical in order to arrive at the desired — and appropriate — result.
+Retaining the possible attorney to stress the seriousness of the situation becomes critical in order to arrive at the desired — and appropriate — result.

 Dangers of Violence and Stalking